Mark33Mark/FSF-dev-portfolio-2/README.md

 ### 2. Features

-Client requested features as implemented:
+Updates as implemented:

-* updated portfolio webpage with links to my GitHub and LinkedIn profiles.
-* my webpage has a link for users to download a pdf version of my resume.
+* CSS, HTML and JavaScript tidied up where needed.
+Of mention I removed b_ suffix from the CSS.
+* Updated resume saved in the /doc folder of the application.
-* my webpage showcases at least 3 examples from my bootcamp student work.
+* added another 2 examples from my bootcamp student work so the website now has 6 examples of my work.
 Each example includes a project title, link to deployed version, link to the GitHub repository and a screenshot of the application.
-* the webpage has a polished and mobile-responsive user interface.
+* Reworked my picture so that my head follows the mouse as you'd expect.
+I didn't have time to get it right when I did this assignment in week 8.
+Now works better.
+* Replaced the night / day button with a slider switch.
+I like this more and consider it more contemporary than the awkward button I had before.
-* the webpage is designed as 'mobile-first', has a color palette that doesn't use default CSS framwork's colours and has a styled expression;
+* the webpage is designed as 'mobile-first', has a color palette that doesn't use default CSS framwork's colours and has a styled expression.
-* the webpage fonts and colours selected are not to cause eye strain.
+* the webpage fonts and colours selected do not cause eye strain, although for this update I did do some resizing, including changing margins and padding to improve the UX.
 * my GitHub page has a profile picture or avatar, biography, email address, link to deployed my deployed portfolio page and at least 2 pinned repositories.
 * all my pinned projects include a README file.
 * all pinned projects have a commit history.
 * my downloadable resume has a heading with my name, phone number, professional email address, links to LinkedIn, portfolio and GitHub.
 * my resume includes a technical skills section, with all programming languages and technologies listed.
-* my resume has 3 of my strongest projects/homework assignments with a brief description, programming languages used, and URL.
+* my resume has at least 3 of my strongest projects/homework assignments with a brief description, programming languages used, and URL.
 * My LinkedIn Profile is updated with a strong bio statement, a professional photo, and links to your Github and portfolio.

 ---